 The best way to protect your interest in your 401(k) plan is to know the warning signs that your contributions are being misused.
 You should be concerned, for example, if your employer does not send required contributions to the plan on a timely basis, your account statement doesn't show your contribution were made, former employees are having trouble getting their benefits on time, or your account balance drops for no apparent reason.
 For additional information, see Warning Signs That Pension Contributions are Being Misused, available from the Department of Labor or on their website at www.dol.gov.

-If you have questions or need help with your pension, you should contact the Upper Midwest Pension Rights Project at 800-992-8161.
-The Upper Midwest Pension Rights Project provides free legal help to Iowans with pension issues.
+If you have questions or need help with your pension, you should contact the Trellis Pension and Retirement Rights Project at 800-992-8161.
+The Pension and Retirement Rights Project provides free legal help to Iowans with pension issues.
 For example, we can: